A lot of people ask whether they need a budgeting app. That is usually the wrong question.

 The cleanest way to understand Rocket Money is by the job you hire it to do.

-Find recurring charges
+- Find recurring charges

-Help cancel unwanted subscriptions
+- Help cancel unwanted subscriptions

-Negotiate certain bills
+- Negotiate certain bills

-Give you a spending overview
+- Give you a spending overview

 The app pulls accounts into one place so you can see transactions, categories, balances, and net worth in a more unified view.
-This is useful if your current money system is scattered across banking apps, card apps, and memory.
+That is useful if your current money system is scattered across banking apps, card apps, and memory.

 What it does well and what it does not